 A DUI lawyer in Lawrenceville, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or someone you care about has been arrested for DUI in Lawrenceville, IL, immediate action is critical.
-DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.
+If you or your loved one were recently arrested for DUI in Lawrenceville, IL, you need to take fast, decisive steps.
+DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.

 The right DUI lawyer can help protect your rights, fight to keep you out of jail, and work to save your driver’s license.

-Combs Waterkotte’s Lawrenceville, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
-Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.
+Combs Waterkotte’s Lawrenceville, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
+Call us at (314) 900-HELP or contact us online today for a free, private consultation.

 What You’ll Learn on This Page

-• How a DUI lawyer in Lawrenceville, IL can help you from day one — working to protect your license and build your courtroom defense.
+- How a DUI lawyer in Lawrenceville, IL can help you at every stage — from license suspension to courtroom defense.

 Free book